 Negotiable Services at CarMax

-While CarMax won’t negotiate on price, some dealerships may offer a tax credit to customers selling or trading in a vehicle, as previously reported.
+While CarMax won’t negotiate on price, some dealerships may offer a tax credit to customers selling or trading in a vehicle, as we’ve previously reported.
 Tax credits vary by transaction.

 Want to know more about CarMax’s in-house financing?
 See our article on the CarMax auto loan grace period.
+For even more about CarMax’s policies, see our article detailing any hidden fees associated with buying a car from CarMax.